 Finally, if you aren’t too adventurous and you’re a bit afraid of the cultural shock that you may experience in China, Shanghai may be the easiest choice, as here you have the opportunity to live a lifestyle that is not so different from the one you had back in the West (provided that you want it and you have the money to afford it).

-However, if your interests are related to education, research or art and design, then Beijing is probably better.
+However, if your interests are related to education, research, or art and design, then Beijing is probably better.

-The best universities for studying Chinese in Shanghai
+Universities for studying Chinese in Shanghai

 Shanghai International Studies University, 上海外国语大学